-Lachie Hinton is an Australian figurative artist based in Sydney.
-His work explores the fundamentals of human nature through the social and political forces that shape it.
-Examining the human condition across contemporary societies and cultures, he characterises his subjects through an expressive interpretation of experience.
-Through painting, drawing and elements of photojournalism, Hinton’s stylized imagery oscillates between crisis points and the quotidian moments of everyday life.
+Lachie Hinton is an Australian figurative artist and documentary filmmaker from Sydney.
+His work explores the social and political forces that shape the human experience of contemporary life.
+Examining the characters, interactions and sentiments within society, his expressive interpretation of humanity oscillates between crisis points and the quotidian moments of everyday life.
 Inspired to communicate stories and ideas through his subjects, he illustrates social structures and frictions at play in often unseen and politically-charged environments.

 Lachie Hinton in Pyongyang, North Korea, 2014.